mogman1/redis-cluster-activesupport/README.md

 # Redis cluster stores for ActiveSupport [![Build Status](https://travis-ci.org/film42/redis-cluster-activesupport.svg?branch=master)](https://travis-ci.org/film42/redis-cluster-activesupport)

-This gem is an extension to [redis-activesupport](https://github.com/redis-store/redis-activesupport) that adds support for a few features required to use `redis-store` with redis cluster.
-Right now there isn't an official redis cluster client in ruby, so it's become common to use a redis cluster proxy like [corvus](https://github.com/eleme/corvus).
+This gem was an extension to [redis-activesupport](https://github.com/redis-store/redis-activesupport) that adds support for a few features required to use `redis-store` with redis cluster.
+Right now there isn't an official redis cluster client in ruby, so it's become common to use a redis cluster proxy like [corvus](https://github.com/eleme/corvus) or Envoy.
 When switching there are a few things you can't do with redis cluster that you can do with a single redis server.
 Most of them revolve around issuing commands with multiple keys.
 In redis cluster, your keys are partitioned and live on different physical servers, operations like `KEYS` are not possible.

-Corvus will break apart `MSET` and `MGET` into individual `GET` and `SET` commands automatically, but in general, it's not a good idea to use them.
+This is now leveraging Rails 6's built-in redis cache store with troubled commands removed.

 ## Usage